Peaceful, connected, and thriving

 Center builds its own building at 1970 Caroline Avenue with programs including tutoring, housekeeping, sewing, cooking, arts, music, 19 clubs, 9 study classes, 4 basketball teams, and a library.
 Mrs. Edna Martin receives honorary doctorate from Franklin College.

 Soul Ark, a separate program just for teens, opens in its own building on Roosevelt Avenue.
 1,001 kids attend Center's Christmas party.

-Suffering from cancer, founder Edna martin passes away at the age of 76.
+Suffering from cancer, founder Mrs. Edna Martin passes away at the age of 76.
 East Side Christian Center renamed the Edna Martin Christian Center.

 Dozens of EMCC kids attend summer camp at Indian Creek Baptist Camp, and have continued every summer since.